 Humans have several different body rhythms working simultaneously.
 For sleep, we have a circadian rhythm where our energy dips down and goes up throughout the day.
 We also have something called a homeostatic rhythm – what we do to burn energy and create the need for sleep.
 If these two rhythms are working together, sleep comes much more easily.

-I am a firm believer that “tummy time” or floor time is crucial for babies.
+I am a firm believer that “tummy time” or floor time is crucial for babies and children with special needs.
 It’s important to help achieve not only mobility milestones, but it helps to achieve milestones in areas of vision, hearing, talking, and more.
 That’s because with more tummy time, the brain starts to make the connections to do higher level activities!

 So, get moving to get sleeping!
 If your little one struggles to sleep well through the night look at what they are doing during the day and see what fun activities you can incorporate in your day for a better night’s rest.